Smart Chat codeblocks

 What the embedded controls mean

-- Thread URL list: saved/bookmarked threads for this note
+- Thread dropdown (Thread URL list): saved/bookmarked threads for this note

 - Refresh: reload the embed if the provider UI gets stuck